 George embraced me.
 He told me he knew I was innocent.
 He just wanted to talk to me to get the real story because he knew I would tell the truth.
 He wiped the tears from my eyes.
 I began to calm down and be able to breathe again.

-George then removed my pants and raped me on that cold, hard, bathroom floor.
+George then abused me on that cold, hard, bathroom floor.
 A six year old boy!
 An innocent six year old boy.
 An innocent six year old boy who loved George as a father.
 He stole my innocence.
 He stole my joy.
 He stole my childhood.
 Tore it all into shreds.

 There was the physical pain.
 That hurt enough in itself, but that isn’t the worst of it.
 Physical pain heals and goes away.
 The emotional pain remained and took over 40 years to completely work through.

 I felt torn physically and emotionally.
 I still loved and admired George, but he had committed this terrible act.
 I felt shame.
 I felt like I was the one who had done something wrong.
 I felt betrayed.
 None of what was happening made sense in my six-year old mind, and none of it makes sense to me today.